Polygamy: What Love Is This?

 Somebody who is truly saved has entered into a loving relationship with Jesus, and desires to please him.
 And that relationship with Jesus Christ changes us, from the inside.
 He is the one who works in us, on a daily basis, to start ridding our lives of sin, and undoing our appetite for sin.
 He is the one who instills in us a desire--and the ability--to do truly good works that please and glorify Him.

 Christians, like everyone else on the planet, will still sin.
 They are still imperfect.
 But if their faith is true, they are also being changed--not by their own efforts and will power, but by the power of Jesus Christ in their lives.
-In fact, if there is no evidence of true regeneration, if there is no outpouring of the works that God requires, if a person's attitude is truly "I don't care what God thinks, I'm going to live as I please," then that is not biblical faith.
+In fact, if there is no evidence of true regeneration, if there is no outpouring of the works that God expects, if a person's attitude is truly "I don't care what God thinks, I'm going to live as I please," then that is not biblical faith.
 That is not saving faith.
 That is the dead faith that is referred to in James chapter 2.

 But make no mistake: salvation comes through faith alone in Jesus Christ, and it is that salvation that enables us to do good works and live holy lives.
 It is NOT our ability to do good works or live holy lives that enables us to be saved.